kazum1kun/SteamKeyManager/README.md

 I did attempt to include more delimiters into the SKM, but it ended up taking URLs apart, so I will come back to this later.

 ## Functions
-As of now, the Steam Key Manager supports:
+As of now, the Steam Model.Key Manager supports:
 - Add/Remove entries to the table
 - Add notes to entries
 - Sort by game or notes (or keys, if you prefer)
 - Search for game/notes
+- See a game in Steam
 - Edit an entry
 - Copy key to the system clipboard
 - Import keys from an existing text file